d2s/Documentation/Docs/SingleTask.md

 <h2>Executing configurations</h2>

 In main view (which is the opening view) tasks can be executed as <b>single</b>- and/or <b>batch</b> tasks.
-Execute single tasks requires selecting the Execute button twice : one for estimation run and the second for executing the real task.
-For Batch execution, see below.
+Execute single tasks requires selecting the Execute button twice : one for <b>estimation</b> run and the second for <b>executing</b> the real task.
+If the Information is on a view of output from rsync is presented after each click.

 There are three options for editing after selecting a task in row :
 <ul>